Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 • An early feeling of fullness in your upper abdomen when eating

 Nearly everyone has experienced indigestion and stomach discomfort.
 Most cases are short-lived and not serious.
-See your doctor if symptoms persist or if you are vomiting blood or have bloody stools.
+See your gastroentolorogist in NC if symptoms persist or if you are vomiting blood or have bloody stools.

 Certain factors can increase the likelihood that you will develop gastritis.
 These risk factors include:

-Excessive alcohol use – alcohol can irritate and erode the stomach lining to make the stomach more vulnerable to caustic digestive juices.
-Excessive use of alcohol is more likely to cause acute gastritis that chronic gastritis
+• Excessive alcohol use – alcohol can irritate and erode the stomach lining to make the stomach more vulnerable to caustic digestive juices.
+Excessive use of alcohol is more likely to cause acute gastritis than chronic gastritis

 Left untreated, gastritis can cause complications.
 The specific complications depend largely on the type of gastritis a person has.
 Many types of gastritis can lead to stomach bleeding and ulcers, or sores on the lining of the stomach.
 Some types of gastritis can even increase the risk of stomach cancer, especially in people with thinned stomach linings.